 BSOP Series: Spring Fundamentals

-In this video, sponsored by BSOP (Bonsai Society of Portland), Ryan Neil describes the work that our bonsai require in spring.
-Ryan categorizes his trees as Development, meaning those trees that need to be optimized for vigorous growth: Balanced, meaning trees where some parts are encouraged to grow and other parts are pruned and contained to limit growth.
-The third category are trees in Refinement.
-These trees gets less water, less fertilizer and specialized pruning.
-For us in Zone 3, this work starts in May as tree buds start to swell and continues to most of June.
+In this video, sponsored by BSOP (Bonsai Society of Portland), Ryan Neil describes the work that bonsai require in the spring.
+Ryan categorizes his trees into three groups: Development, referring to trees that need to be optimized for vigorous growth; Balanced, referring to trees where some parts are encouraged to grow while others are pruned and contained to limit growth; and Refinement, referring to trees that receive less water, less fertilizer, and specialized pruning.
+For those of us in Zone 3, this work begins in May when tree buds start to swell and continues through most of June.

 Bonsai Beginner Series